sithmel/diesis/README.md

 ```js
 dbConnection.dep.reset()
 ```
+A piece of advice: there is a caveat, exporting a memoized dependency with a side effect (for example, opening a network connection).
+Because of the way node resolve dependencies, different dependencies might be used.
+Let's say that your application "A" dependes on packages "B" and "C".
+"B" and "C" depends on "D" which exports a memoized dependency.
+But "B" and "C" requires a different incompatible version of "D".
+In this case node will resolve 2 distinct version of "D" and they will be memoized independently.
+You can verify this with ```npm list```.

 ## A more meaningful example
 If you are still struggling to understand how this can be useful, here's a more articulated example.
 For making it simpler I'll omit the implementation of these functions, providing only a description.